avi1989/FileRift/README.md

 - Perform AutoMapping for properties that match the property name exactly
 - Allow mapping into types that have a constructor with parameters.
 - Add defaults for common file types to make building them easily.

+## Known Issues
+- FileRift currently has issues with nullable types like int?.
+I am working on fixing this.